Welcome

 This article has covered the following key knowledge points:

-• Breach of duty is established by comparing the defendant’s conduct to the objective standard of the reasonable person.
+• Breach of duty is assessed by comparing the defendant’s conduct to the objective standard of the reasonable person, not their personal standards.

 • Children are judged by the standard of a reasonable child of the same age.

-• Defendants are judged by knowledge available at the time, not with hindsight.
+• Defendants are judged by knowledge reasonably available at the time, not with hindsight.

 Key Terms and Concepts